TRIQS/nda/doc/ex1.md

 > **Note**: Matrix-matrix and matrix-vector multiplication do not return lazy expressions, since they call the
 > corresponding BLAS routines directly, while element-wise array-array multiplication does return a lazy expression.

-@subsection ex1_p12 Initializing with CLEF's automatic assignment
+@section ex1_p12 Initializing with CLEF's automatic assignment

 **nda** contains the @ref clef (CLEF) library which is a more or less standalone implementation of general lazy expressions.